Predicting aggregate morphology of sequence-defined macromolecules with Recurrent Neural Networks: Results

 \subsection{Regression with token frequency}

 Next, we evaluated the performance of the same regression methods using the token frequency of $k$-mers.
 Critically, this provides a nonlinear featurization that captures interactions between monomers up to $k-1$ beads away in the chain, which should improve the performance relative to using sequence vectors.
-The results for varying $k$ are shown in Fig.~\ref{fig:regression-sklearn}, and the result from sequence vectors (i.e., Fig.~\ref{fig:sequence-barchart}a) is shown for comparison on the far right side.
+The results for varying $k$ are shown in Fig.~\ref{fig:regression-sklearn}.
 As before, lower RMSE is better, and the discrepancy between train and test performance indicates overfitting.

-In general, RMSE decreases as $k$ increases, except for K-Neighbors, which shows a local minimum around $k=4$ before increasing again.
-This is likely because the distance metric becomes more meaningful as additional tokens are added to the vector up to a point.
-Still, at some point, the space becomes too high-dimensional, and the neighborhood is less meaningful.
+In general, RMSE decreases as $k$ increases, except for K-Neighbors, which shows a local minimum at $k=4$ before increasing again with high $k$.
+This is likely because the distance metric becomes more meaningful as additional tokens are added to the vector up to a point, whereafter the space becomes too high-dimensional, and the neighborhood is less meaningful.
 For the other models, having access to more features and features that convey more non-local information improves the predictive performance.
 At the same time, this also results in increased overfitting for higher $k$, as indicated by the growing gap between test and train curves for each model.

 Again evaluating the linear model variants, we see that Lasso performs significantly worse than Linear or Ridge, which are nearly identical.
 It is interesting to observe this in the $k$-mer featurization strategy in addition to the sequence vector one since the $k$-mer tokens are supposed to include nonlinearity.
-We assumed at the outset that certain patterns would indicate different aggregate morphology, such as alternating monomers corresponding to more liquid-like structures.
-In contrast, repeated monomers would correspond to micelle-like structures.
-Based on Fig.~\ref{fig:regression-sklearn}, this is not the case, and instead, the regressors benefit from utilizing all available features, even at $k=10$, which corresponds to $1\,085$ features.
+We assumed at the outset that certain patterns would indicate different aggregate morphology, such as alternating monomers corresponding to more liquid-like structures, while repeated monomers of the same type would probably correspond to micelle-like structures.
+Based on Fig.~\ref{fig:regression-sklearn}, this is not the case; the feature selection induced by Lasso's $L_1$ regularization leads to clearly worse performance than the weight sharing induced by Ridge's $L_2$ regularization.
+In essence, the regressors actually suffer from regularization, indicating that utilizing more of the available features is necessary to generalize to unseen data.
+The only time either of the regularized models outperform Linear Regression is for $k > 8$, but even here Lasso regression performs quite poorly.